University of Texas at Austin

-The University of Texas at Austin (UT Austin, UT, or Texas) is a public research university in Austin, Texas and the flagship institution of the University of Texas System.
-With 40,916 undergraduate students, 11,075 graduate students and 3,133 teaching faculty as of Fall 2021, it is also the largest institution in the system.
+The University of Texas at Austin (UT Austin, UT, or Texas) is a public research university in Austin, Texas, United States.
+Founded in 1883, it is the flagship institution of the University of Texas System.
+With 53,864 students as of fall 2024, it is also the largest institution in the system.

-Founded in 1883, UT Austin is considered one of the United States's Public Ivies.
-The university is a major center for academic research, with research expenditures totaling $679.8 million for fiscal year 2018.
+The university is a major center for academic research, with research expenditures totaling $1.06 billion for the 2023 fiscal year.
 It joined the Association of American Universities in 1929.
-The university houses seven museums and seventeen libraries, including the LBJ Presidential Library and the Blanton Museum of Art, and operates various auxiliary research facilities, such as the J. J. Pickle Research Campus and the McDonald Observatory.
+The university houses seven museums and seventeen libraries, including the Lyndon B. Johnson Presidential Library and the Blanton Museum of Art, and operates various auxiliary research facilities, such as the J. J. Pickle Research Campus and McDonald Observatory.